Haystack-Informatics/js-knowhow-share/README.md

 ### Demo Apps

 So CodePen is primarily used for front-end and API related development.
-Below you'll find links to some solid Git repositories.
+Below you'll find links to some Git repositories I've worked on in the past.

 * [Minimalist Real World React App](https://github.com/speaud/SMART-on-FHIR-exercise)
 * [Haystack's Developer Exercise](https://github.com/speaud/takehome-exercise)
 * [React and Redux Static Pool Game](https://github.com/speaud/o3_pool_app_exercise)

+Note: There are many more examples out there.
+The above items are intended to "get you going," and are not to be considered as a absolute.

 ### "Hello World!"
 Tutorials and Misc.
 Resources